 pieces of me leave their marks in the snow hot and wet as they slip from cracks in my soul did you know that rain is just ice that burnt in the sky all this winter stardust was lucky to survive do you know

 why my body is freezing and flaming at once lord please silence the beat of the drum that hiccups inside me and sets fire to my lungs your fingertips drift like summertime hummingbirds youre stood before me, yet gone why do i yearn

 i wrote poems using inktober prompts. here's my favorite parts from day 11: snow

-are you sure?
+are we fighting? are you sure?

 i wrote poems using inktober prompts. here's day 12: dragon

 There were warning signs to beware, great walls you had to climb, more parcels inside, sealed with labeled reminders to handle with care.
 That a wrong cut of a wire could trigger explosives, that the place wasn't just fragile, it was also volatile.

 There's a reason why from miles away you'd been told to keep your own distance.
 Why this wasn't just something you could happen to stumble upon, but a shipwreck, a paper town, a lost city you needed to find.

 When it dawned upon you that this was not paradise, but a haunted cemetery of some kind, you snuck your way back to the hole you fell into; burning the place to the ground, like the ones who came before you.